cspace-deployment/cspace_django_project/uploadmedia/README.md

 urn:cspace:pahma.cspace.berkeley.edu:orgauthorities:name(organization):item:name(8107)'Phoebe A. Hearst Museum of Anthropology'

 NB: the image files mentioned in this file must also be present in this same directory.

+## UCB-SPECIFIC FEATURES

+There are a number of UCB-specific customizations incorporated directly into the code.
+These are conditionally executed depending on the configuration provided (in the config file)

+Some of these are handled as part of the initial upload (i.e. online, by the BMU webapp itself).
+Others are implemented in the batch script ```uploadMedia.py``` which does the actual ingestion, usual at night via ```cron```.

+Here's a list:

+* For PAHMA, the "set primary" batch job is run after each media record is created; this ensures that the last uploaded record in a sequence of records for an object becomes the primary.
+This convention allows PAHMA staff to determine which media record will become primary without having to login to the regular UI, find the media record, and mark it as primary by hand.
+* For botgarden, media file names containing "_label" are assigned an image number of "999" so that they are displayed at the end of a sequence of images.
+Also, the contributors initials are extracted from the file name and used to look up the refName of contributor (supplied in the configuration file) so that a reference to their authority record can be inserted into the database.
+* For CineFiles, a number of fields are extracted from the EXIF data and added to media records.
+* The different tenants have different conventions for handling image sequencing.
+These are all handled by custom code in the batch script.
+* The different tenants have different object number patterns.
+While in general the BMU uses the initial characters up to an underscore to look up as the object number, more complex parsing of filenames is often required.
+This is performed during upload by code in ```getNumber.py```.